NASA’s mightiest moon rocket lifts off 50 years after Apollo

 The $4.1 billion test flight is set to last 25 days, roughly the same as when crews will be aboard.
 The space agency intends to push the spacecraft to its limits and uncover any problems before astronauts strap in.
 The mannequins — NASA calls them moonequins — are fitted with sensors to measure such things as vibration, acceleration and cosmic radiation.

 Nelson cautioned “things will go wrong” during this demo.
-A few minor issues already have cropped up in flight, although preliminary indications were the boosters and engines performed well.
+A few minor issues cropped up early in the flight, although preliminary indications were the boosters and engines performed well.

-“There’s definitely relief that we’re underway,” mission manager Mike Sarafin told reporters.
-But he added: “I personally am not going to rest well until we get safely to splashdown and recovery.”
+“I personally am not going to rest well until we get safely to splashdown and recovery,” mission manager Mike Sarafin told reporters.

 The rocket was supposed to have made its dry run by 2017.
 Government watchdogs estimate NASA will have spent $93 billion on the project by 2025.